JANVI2411/Patent-AI-LLM/README.md

 ---

 ## Architecture
 ![image](data/Data_Ingestion_Pipeline.png)

+## My Thoughts / Doubts / Assumptions on This Use Case

+While designing the system to identify emerging technologies from patent documents using a RAG (Retrieval-Augmented Generation) approach, I had several questions and realizations that shaped my solution strategy.
+Here are my notes and assumptions based on analyzing the problem:

+### 1. Can Patents Be Retrieved Using Keywords Like "Emerging Technology"?

+Initially, I wondered whether patent documents would contain direct phrases such as:

+* "emerging technology"
+* "new approach"
+* "innovative solution"

+However, I found that patents are typically written in formal, legal language.
+They avoid subjective or speculative phrases and instead use structured wording like:

+* "We claim a method for..."
+* "An apparatus comprising..."
+* "This invention relates to..."
+* "The prior art fails to address..."

+This means keyword-based retrieval using terms like "emerging" or "innovative" is unreliable.
+Patents don’t label themselves that way.

+### 2. Post-Retrieval LLM Analysis for Novelty Detection

+I plan to use an LLM-based agent to analyze retrieved chunks in a way that identifies what is **new or distinct** compared to prior art.
+This agent could:

+* Compare current patent text against older documents
+* Detect keyword trends over time (e.g., the rise of "sodium-ion")
+* Identify documents with low similarity to previous patents (i.e., novelty proxies)

+Approaches include:

+* TF-IDF analysis for term emergence
+* Cosine similarity comparisons between old and new embeddings
+* Prompt-based comparison: “What differentiates this from previous inventions?”

+### 3. Role of Metadata

+To support fine-grained filtering, each vectorized chunk in the database should include metadata like:

+* Year of publication
+* IPC class / domain
+* Keyword frequency trends
+* Number of citations

+This enables queries like:

+* "Find post-2022 claims with rare keywords and no prior art overlap."

 ## 🌐 Future Enhancements
 - Connect to real-time patent APIs once API keys are available
 - Add summarization agents for deeper responses
 - Build user dashboard
 - Improve cost-efficiency further using smarter caching and lighter-weight models